-In addition to the legally required duties, there are certain actions to implement the budget process which the Board may take, including:
+In addition to the legally required duties, there are certain actions to implement the budget process, which the Supervisors may take:

 - Changing the arrangement of information on budget forms, upon approval of the State Controller.
-(Government Code 29005) - Inclusion of other data, in addition to presenting the minimum information on available financing and financing requirements as submitted by the departments in their estimates.
-(Government Code 29006) - Selection of the method of presenting supporting data for salaries and allocated positions.
-(Government Code 29007) - Designation of Auditor or Administrative Officer to receive budget requests.
-(Government Code 29040, 29042) - Designation of Auditor or Administrative Officer to submit budget requests in event of non-performance by responsible official.
-(Government Code 29045) - Designation of Administrative Officer to prepare recommended budget on prescribed forms.
-(Government Code 29061, 29062) - Approval of new positions and capital assets prior to Budget adoption.
+(Government Code 29005) - Designation of data, in addition to available financing and financing requirements included in departmental estimates.
+(Government Code 29006) - Selection of method of presenting supporting data for salaries and wages appropriations.
+(Government Code 29007) - Designation of Auditor or Administrative Officer to receive budget estimates.
+(Government Code 29040, 29042) - Designation of Auditor or Administrative Officer to submit estimates in event of nonperformance by responsible official.
+(Government Code 29045) - Designation of Administrative Officer to prepare budget tabulation on prescribed forms.
+(Government Code 29061) - Designation of Administrative Officer to hold hearings and recommend changes to tabulation.
+(Government Code 29062) - Adoption of alternate Proposed Budget Procedures.
+(Government Code 29065.5) - Authorization of additional appropriation controls and designation of official to administer controls.
+(Government Code 29090) - Approval of new positions and fixed assets prior to Final Budget adoption.
 (Government Code 29124) - Designation of official to approve transfers and revisions of appropriations within a budget unit.
-(Government Code 29125) - Approval of budgetary adjustments.
-(Government Code 29125, 29126, 29126.1, 29127, 29130) - Designation of an official to whom Auditor shall submit statements showing conditions of budget appropriations and estimated available financing.
-(Government Code 29126.2)
+(Government Code 29125)

+- Approval of budgetary adjustments.
+(Government Code 29125, 29126, 29126.1, 29127, 29130) - Designation of official to whom Auditor shall submit statements showing conditions of budget appropriations and estimated available financing.
+(Government Code 29131)